 Half way rocks is so called because it is part way between Vase Rock and Maen Voes.
 It is the most dramatic of all the pinnacles on the Manacles with one side being almost vertical, from 12m to 37m.
 It is quite often confused with PenWyn although it is around 50m away.
 The top of the rock is around 12m, with the sea bed as far away as 37m.
 Covered in anemones and corals, it is also often described as an underwater garden.
 One of the U.K’s best reefs. read more →

-The Outer Bizzies 13m Pinnacle, is a part of the Bizzies reef.
+The Outer Bizzies Canyon is an 8m wide gully with 13m Pinnacles (LW) on each side.
+It is a part of the Bizzies reef system.
 It needs to be dived at slack water to get the most out of the dive.
-The dive usually starts at around 26m, at the base of the pinnacle.
+The dive usually starts at around 26m, at the base of the pinnacle, at the bottom of the canyon.
 There are some tall vertical walls covered in colourful anemones and soft and hard corals, as you make you way up the the top at around 13m (low water).

 The Inner Wrigglers Pinnacle is a very steeply sided pinnacle.
 Rising up from the seabed in around 45m, to the top in around 26m.
 Covered in jewel anemones and pink sea fans, it is a very pretty dive site.
 The top of the pinnacle is very small and almost impossible to drop an anchor or shotline on, so be prepared to start the dive at 45m.

 The Lady of the Isles was a cable layer for the navy at the time of it’s sinking.
 It was under tow when it hit a mine.
 It now lies in a depth of around 52m and is another easy trimix dive.
 Small enough to complete in a single trimix dive, the stern is quite intact while the bow section is quite broken.